Which of the following correctly identifies the functional groups... | Study Prep in Pearson+

 Multiple Choice

-Which of the following statements correctly compares the functional groups present in and ?
+Which of the following organobromides can be used to prepare the Gilman reagent ?

-Consider the compound (benzylidene chloride).
-How many different substituents are attached to the central carbon atom?

 views